dear chum

 My father must have had a genetic predisposition to more dominant fast-twitch muscle fibers in his legs; that is, the major muscle groups used in his 440 event contained a significant proportion of those rapid-fire fibers enabling him to generate significant speed and power.
 The 440 is regarded as a very tactical race in that the sprinter has to run right at the edge of their maximum speed over the quarter mile, being careful not to run at a 100-metre pace thereby depleting muscle energy too quickly to sustain performance.
 As for me, I seem to have inherited exactly none of my dad’s sprint-talents or his muscle fibre composition; in fact, I have a preponderance of slow-twitch muscle fibres.
 From lab testing, I also know I did inherit a very high maximum oxygen uptake meaning that I have an ability to sustain aerobic sporting events, like running, over long periods of time – I have a high endurance capacity.
 Where my father sprinted, try as I might have in school to be a fast short-distance runner, I just did not have that ability.
 I could perform well in racket sports but I attribute that to hand-eye body coordination and agility, not to any movement velocity abilities.

 So, I wonder what it was like to move as fast as my father.
 What did he feel like during the quarter mile, to run across his own speed and measure himself against others?
 Did he enjoy training?
 Did he revel in how his body felt when he ran?
 Did he own spikes?
 What did he regard as his racing triumphs and his disasters and did he treat those imposters – triumph and disaster – the same?
-When I knew him in my childhood, I knew he loved to move fast when he walked; I always felt like he was pulling me when we walked together.
+When I knew him in my childhood, I knew he loved to move fast when he walked; as a young boy, I always felt like he was pulling me when we walked together.
 He held me by one wrist and always seemed to be dragging me.
 After his heart attack in his early 40s, medically he was advised to walk for exercise and often when I saw him on his walks, it looked like he was race-walking in almost a military marching motion.

 When I took up marathon training and running in my late 20s, he taunted me in a fashion reminiscent of his baseball running to first base goading.
 He wanted to know what was the point of running at the same speed for hours instead of running as fast as possible.
-He tried to understand what someone blessed with slow-twitch muscle fibres was doing measuring his speed over miles of terrain.
+He tried to understand what someone blessed with slow-twitch muscle fibers was doing measuring his speed over miles of terrain.
 Once, he asked me if I ever drank “those sport beverages, like Gatorade.”
 Disgruntled at even the thought of doing so, I said no, just water and that to me, during a run, sport drinks tasted like horse piss.
 Pausing and in his subtle but inimitable fashion, he said, “Oh, interesting…how would you know that taste?”
-It never occurred to me to ask him why the 440 and not the 110-yard race.
+It never occurred to me to ask him why he ran the 440 and not the much shorter 110-yard race.
 Wouldn’t he have done the same kind of thing as me, relatively speaking, in pacing or controlling his speed over a distance 4 times as long as the classic, premier sprint event?
 My father and I shared a passion for running; we each felt what it was like to move our bodies as fast as we could even if in very different ways.

 My father did at least some of his service and pilot training in Dunnville, Ontario.
 My research tells me he also would have learned advanced techniques like formation flying, low flying, bombing and gunnery, night flying, instrument flying, radio work, and become familiar with the administration and procedures associated with operating and maintaining military aircraft – mostly Harvard and Anson planes.
 Shortly after graduating in 1941, if an account in the Simcoe Reformer newspaper is accurate, dad met Queen Elizabeth, wife of King George VI.
 The press clipping reports that he spent 5 minutes chatting with her while on leave and visiting at an armed service’s club in Edinburgh, Scotland.
 It was Sept 22nd and in a letter to his mother, dad said she was dressed in pale blue and that the King followed her, not speaking.
 My father and the Queen discussed the popularity of Scotland for Canadians and, “she discussed our work a bit, being very careful not to ask any questions that we shouldn’t answer.”
 Interestingly, he related to his mom that he wasn’t “the least bit nervous – the Queen makes you feel perfectly natural.”